Case Study: Using Whereby's Browser SDK with React Hooks to Build a Telehealth App

 //...

-const { components, state, actions } = roomConnection;
+const { state, actions } = roomConnection;

 const { localParticipant, remoteParticipants, screenshares } = state;